Battery capacity when new

 Rapid charging capability

 - Although frequent rapid charging can be detrimental to a battery its availability will be highly beneficial for long journeys with minimal stopping time.
+Charging above 80% should be minimised as it both can be detrimental to the battery and extends charging time considerably.

 - Max Charging rate – Example Nissan Leaf generally 3kW/h, some additionally offer 6.3kW/h.
 Renault Zoe may be up to 43kW/h depending on the model.